MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-a-local-package-repository-using-minicran.md

 # Create a local R package repository using miniCRAN
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-This article describes how to install R packages offline by using the [miniCRAN](https://cran.r-project.org/web/packages/miniCRAN/index.html) package to create a local repository of packages and dependencies. **miniCRAN** identifies and downloads packages and dependencies into a single folder that you copy to other computers for offline R package installation.
+This article describes how to install R packages offline by using [miniCRAN](https://cran.r-project.org/web/packages/miniCRAN/index.html) to create a local repository of packages and dependencies. **miniCRAN** identifies and downloads packages and dependencies into a single folder that you copy to other computers for offline R package installation.

 You can specify one or more packages, and **miniCRAN** recursively reads the dependency tree for these packages.
 It then downloads only the listed packages and their dependencies from CRAN or similar repositories.